MfLeeAlvaro/awesome-codebases/CONTRIBUTING.md

 - Keep descriptions short and simple, but descriptive.
 You can use the "description" section of the repository.
 - Check your spelling and grammar.

+## Python Zen Guideline
+"Simple is better than complex."
+When contributing, aim for simplicity in code and documentation.

 Thank you for your suggestions!